rukkykaffy15-ux/RUKKY-S-PORTFOLIO/README.md

 ## PROJECT OVERVIEW

-This analysis aims to provde insights and compares sales performance across 2022,2023 and first month in 2024 to evaluate growth trends, operational efficiency, and shifts in customer demand.
+This analysis aims to provide insights and compares sales performance across 2022,2023 and first month in 2024 to evaluate growth trends, operational efficiency, and shifts in customer demand.

 ### Data Sources